dbsystel/grapheditor/README.md

 # Intro

 This repo contains the GraphEditor.
-It is an editor for Labeled Property Graph Databases (as provided by neo4j or memgraph).
+It is an editor for labeled property graph databases (as provided by e.g. neo4j or memgraph).

 ## Status and features